ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 VSN is a unique identifier and can be assigned only to one VM at a time.
-If you simultaneously deploy more than one VM assigning the same VSN, only one of the VMs gets the VSN and the others are deployed without the VSN being assigned.
+If you simultaneously deploy more than one VM assigning the same VSN, only one of the VMs gets the VSN, and the others are deployed without the VSN being assigned.
 {: important}